UIL Fellowship Programme for Adult Learning and Education

-Who can apply for a CONFINTEA Fellowship?
+Who can apply for a Fellowship?

-CONFINTEA Fellowships are offered to government officials or representatives of civil society organizations working in key positions in the field of adult learning and education (ALE) in UNESCO Member States, particularly those in the Global South.
+CONFINTEA Fellowships are offered to government officials or representatives of civil society organizations working in key positions in the field of ALE in UNESCO Member States, particularly those in the global South.
 UIL seeks geographical (regional and national) and gender balance when awarding CONFINTEA Fellowships.

 Candidates for CONFINTEA Fellowships should:

-- Have extensive experience – whether in government or civil society or as a researcher – in adult learning and education
+- have extensive experience – whether in government or civil society, or as a researcher – in adult learning and education;

-How to apply for a CONFINTEA Fellowship
+How to apply for a Fellowship

 Interested candidates should submit:

-- A written proposal
+- a written proposal

-- An updated curriculum vitae
+- an up-to-date curriculum vitae

-- A motivational letter
+- a covering letter